?

 Click this link for more information on Epipen® and Anapen® (Adrenalin Auto-injectors)

 Dying from food allergy is very rare.
 If you have a peanut allergy, one study estimated the yearly risk of dying from peanut allergy as one in 50000.
-Alternatively, US statistics say the lifetime risk of dying in a car is one in 80, (more than ten times higher).
+Alternatively, US statistics say the lifetime risk of dying from a car accident is one in 80, (more than ten times higher).
 Therefore if you have a peanut allergy, you should be more afraid of a car ride than the chance of unknown peanuts in a meal.
-This does not mean we should be complacent about taking appropriate precautions, but it is reassuring to know for those with peanut allergy who sometimes can be constantly fearful for their lives.
+This does not mean we should be complacent about taking appropriate precautions, including having an action plan with consideration of an adrenalin autoinjector eg epipen, as well as a clear avoidance plan, but it is also reassuring to know these risks are not that high for those with peanut allergy who sometimes can be constantly fearful for their lives day to day.